lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 - The completeness according to conserved ortholog content.
 - The RNA-Seq read representation of the assembly (i.e. coverage) to ensure that reads using for the assembly are mapped back to the assembled transcriptome.

-Other criterions/software can be used, as:

-- The representation of full-length reconstructed protein-coding genes, by searching the assembled transcripts against a database of known protein sequences.
-- Compute DETONATE scores.
-DETONATE provides a rigorous computational assessment of the quality of a transcriptome assembly, and is useful if you want to run several assemblies using different parameter settings or using altogether different tools.
-That assembly with the highest DETONATE score is considered the best one.
-- TransRate generates a number of useful statistics for evaluating your transcriptome assembly.
-Read about TransRate here: http://genome.cshlp.org/content/26/8/1134.
-Note that certain statistics may be biased against the large numbers of transcripts that are very lowly expressed.
-Consider generating TransRate statistics for your transcriptome before and after applying a minimum expression-based filter.
-- rnaQUAST a quality assessment tool for de novo transcriptome assemblies.

 ## Checking of the assembly statistics

 ***Trinity Statistics*** displays the summary statistics for a fasta file.